chrishinds/tariffic/README.md

 <img src="./img/tariffic.png" width="800" />

+## Docker Compose

+Clone this repository, install Docker, run `docker-compose up`, then visit http://localhost:3000 for the UI and http://localhost:8000/docs for the API.

+Python package installation of `nltk` is slow.
+First call to the index route will pull down wordnet data, also slow; subsequent calls use a cached version.

 ## UI

 At the frontend the `Randomise Tariffs` button fetches a new index (which creates a new set of countries, companies and forecasts), and a `Group Forecasts` toggle which routes between two pages, one where every company in a country has it's forecasts grouped into one plot, and another where companies' forecasts are displayed as thumbnail plots.
 In the latter, a hover exposes a pin button.
 This creates one large plot, to which selected companies can be added.
 Hovering the large plot exposes a close button, which restores the selected companies to thumbnail form.
 These operations provide a reasonable simulation of data exploration using React and Recharts.